openmetalio/openmetal-docs/docs/users-manual/backups.md

-How to Make Backups in OpenStack
+How to Make Backups in OpenStacks
 ================================

 Having a solid backup strategy is important in the event where data is